MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-security.md

 If your company has multiple Microsoft Dynamics 365 Guides environments, you can use security groups to control which users can access each environment.

 Each environment can have just one security group.
 A security group restricts access to the environment to people in the security group.
 If a Microsoft Dataverse environment does not have an associated security group, all users with a Dataverse license (Dynamics 365 Guides, Power Automate, Power Apps, and so on) will be created as users and enabled in the environment.
-[Learn more about ](https://docs.microsoft.com/power-platform/admin/control-user-access)

 For example, you might want to create three security groups to control access to the following environments.